mrahma04/book-search-engine-v4.0/README.md

 # Book Search Engine v2.0 :green_book::mag:

-#### This is a budget tracker application that allows both online and offline access/functionality.
-Users can add expenses and deposits to their budget with or without an Internet connection.
-When the user enters transactions offline, the total is updated when they come back online.
+#### This is a Google Books API search engine app that allows you to search books and save them to a stateful back end server.
+It is built with a GraphQL API using Apollo Server, React front end, MongoDB database and Node.js/Express.js server and API.
+Users can create an account, log in, retrieve their saved books and add new books after searching using the Google Books API.
+No user session data  or cookies are persisted in the back end.
+Instead the app uses JWT for user context.

 ## To use this Application

 - Navigate to Link below
-- Input transactions
-- Test offline functionality by toggling Network in Chrome DevTools to Offline
+- Create new user/login
+- Search for books using the 'Search For Books' section
+- Retrieve saved books from the 'See Your Books' section

 [App URL](https://shielded-sierra-30574.herokuapp.com/)